Using K&W Block Seal

 You may be wondering what is K&W block seal?
 This is a chemical compound that when used for your engine block and radiator leaks acts as a permanent bond.
 The material can be used for iron and aluminum block leaks.

 K&W block seal should not be added to your oil or fuel system.
-While draining the anti-freeze and radiator liquid ensure you are following safe disposal practices prescribed by local authorities.
+While draining the anti-freeze and radiator liquid, ensure you follow safe disposal practices prescribed by local authorities.

 To get started read the instructions on the product surface.